-The Eastern Frontier Tour involves bicycling on a fairly tough north-south route through three different regions of Portugal over 12 days, from the northern end of the Serra da Estrela mountains all the way to the Gulf of Cadiz.
+The Eastern Frontier involves bicycling on a fairly tough north-south route through three different regions of Portugal over 12 days, from the northern end of the Serra da Estrela mountains all the way to the Gulf of Cadiz.
 (September 2017, and May and September 2018 departures)

-The Algarve Winter Tour is a 9-day biking trip that takes in some of the most scenic scenery of Europe’s south-west corner, including spectacular Cabo São Vicente.
-(December 2017, and February and December 2018 departures)
+The Algarve Coast & Country is a 9-day biking trip that takes in some of the most scenic scenery of Europe’s south-west corner, including spectacular Cabo São Vicente.
+(February and December 2018 departures)

-*NEW* The Rota Vicentina South West Tour is a one-week trip exploring some of the best coastal and rural scenery in the far south-west corner of mainland Europe, following close to the route of one of the country’s most popular hiking trails.
+*NEW* The Rota Vicentina South West is a one-week trip exploring some of the best coastal and rural scenery in the far south-west corner of mainland Europe, following close to the route of one of the country’s most popular hiking trails.
 (October 2017 and March 2018 departures)

-*NEW* The Southern Explorer Tour gives you a head start on spring with a 10-day guided biking trip that will take you from the rolling landscape of the Alentejo to the coast of the southern Algarve.
+*NEW* The Southern Explorer gives you a head start on spring with a 10-day guided biking trip that will take you from the rolling landscape of the Alentejo to the coast of the southern Algarve.
 (March, April and October 2018 departures)

 If none of these cycle tours appeal then there are lots of other companies out there that might be able to help you – scroll down to see a list of some of those operators.
 (Alternatively, I suggest a Google search based on the area you want to visit.)

 Options can include guided tours with support vehicle, organised food stops etc or ‘self-guided’ tours where you get an itinerary and your accommodation organised but the cycling is left to you.

 I do not have any direct knowledge of the companies listed below, the details are given for information only.
 However, if you use – or have used – any guided tour operators I would welcome any reviews or feedback so I can share the information with other riders.

 This isn’t exactly ‘guided touring’ but mountain bikers looking for marked routes might want to check out the Centros de BTT site.